wcheng-t12/vertex-codenection/README.md

 | Overload warning                         |        ✅       |        ➖       |      ➖     |      ➖     |      ➖     |
 | Workload-triggered recovery intervention |        ✅       |        ➖       | Mood-based |      ➖     | Time-based |

-The table shows that while existing applications may overlap with individual VERTEXLOAD features, **none combine them into a workflow focused on pre-commitment decision-making**.
+The table shows that while existing applications may overlap with individual VertexLoad features, **none combine them into a workflow focused on pre-commitment decision-making**.

 * **Reclaim.ai** optimizes calendar time but does not track multi-category workload capacity.
 * **Finch** and **Tiimo** support recovery and routine-building, but their interventions are triggered by mood or schedule gaps rather than actual workload overload.
 * **Daylio** focuses on mood tracking without workload context.
-* **VERTEXLOAD** triggers recovery based on workload capacity across **five areas: Mental, Time, Physical, Social, and Errands**.
+* **VertexLoad** triggers recovery based on workload capacity across **five areas: Mental, Time, Physical, Social, and Errands**.

-VERTEXLOAD differentiates itself by connecting these capabilities around one central question:
+VertexLoad differentiates itself by connecting these capabilities around one central question:

 > **“Can I actually afford to take this on?”**